5-minute Winter Warm Relax

 If you have any physical or medical conditions that mean you can’t lie down safely or be alone in meditation, please chat with your medical practitioner before doing this video.

-Home Practice - how, when, what, why to do a regular yoga practice.
+Home Practice - how, when, what and why to do a regular yoga practice.

 Are we going to give up on ourselves if we don’t practice yoga?
 No. We just need a gentle reminder that it’s called Practice for a reason.
 Let’s break down the words, Home.
 Practice.